Code-Institute-Submissions/par-excellance-restaurant/README.md

 Additionally, I have also used the following platforms to help me shape the website and the brand:

+1. [Gitpod](https://gitpod.io/) - for writing, editing and live previewing the code during the creation process
+1. [GitHub](https://github.com/) - for hosting the project's repository and creating a preview link on GitHug pages
 1. [TinyPNG](https://tinypng.com/) - for compressing the images so that the website can load faster
 1. [Google Fonts](https://fonts.google.com/) - for selecting the fonts and implementing them into the HTML code
 1. [Figma](https://www.figma.com/) - for creating wireframes and designs